PScoriae/imyour_joy/README.md

 # Deployment

 These instructions and the included script are meant for *nix based systems.
-However, the deployment process can be replicated on Windows sytems provided you understand the intents behind these actions and adjust them accordingly.
+However, the deployment process can be replicated on Windows systems provided you understand the intents behind these actions and adjust them accordingly.

 ## Running the Bot Outside of Docker